DiedrichsenLab/BrainDataScienceBlog/peer_review/text.md

-# Rethinking peer review at eLife
+# Rethinking peer review
-## Replacing the journal name as a quality indicator
+## Supplanting journal names as quality indicator

+Jörn Diedrichsen & Mihaela Iordanova

 <section markdown="1">
-*This blog reflects preliminary and ongoing dicussions in one eLife editorial working group with Michaela Iordanova, Tim Behrens, and Andy Collings.
+*This blog reflects preliminary and ongoing dicussions in one eLife editorial working group with a lot of input from Tim Behrens, and Andy Collings.
 The ideas and opinions expressed here do not reflect a consensus from across the eLife editorial board.
-With permission of the working group, I am putting these ideas out here for discussion and feedback.*
+With permission of the working group, we are putting these ideas out here for discussion and feedback.*
 </section>
 <section markdown="1">

 ## On the current state of peer review